howonlee/howonlee.github.io/_posts/2018-01-03-Your%20Market%20Can%27t%20Learn%20XOR.md

 ---
 This is true.
 However, the point is that they are better than everything else for the highly nonlinear AI-adjacent tasks that people use them for and, moreover, are improving at a much, much faster rate than the theory and practice of planned economies (at the same time where the practice runs far ahead of the theory).

-Why don't people already use neural nets in markets?
+Why isn't this the existing usage of neural networks in markets for trading?
 ---

 Doesn't neoliberal capitalism already do this in being similar to the optimization models that it uses in operations research?
 Why wouldn't people coopt this in existing firms already?
----

 Don't corporations already do AI things?
 ---

 Aren't there adversarial perturbations?